lidozeneli/phillycodefest/README.md

 # phillycodefest
+Until Jake gets the GeoLocation, we can use this temp sol.
+You manually enter the GIS coord in a form.
+  Jake is doing task 1. below.
+  Amarildo is doing 2.
+  Paddy is doing 3.

 1. user nav to our site, we collect their loc, and display venues around them they can begin communicating w/
 2. once a user clicks on a building, we create a chat room for that building.